erinrkahn/UFOs/README.md

 ## Summary

-While the webpage has increased functionailty with the added filters, users need to input values exactly as they appear in the dataset.
+While the webpage has increased functionality with the added filters, users need to input values exactly as they appear in the dataset.
 This may lead to no results being returned, when in fact there are results matching their search criteria.
-Addtional improvements can be used to accept a wider range of inputs into the filters.
+Additional improvements can be used to accept a wider range of inputs into the filters.

 ### Recommendations